-10.1 Monitoring
+10.2 Monitoring

-Heritage sites within 150 m of the Project footprint will be marked on Project site maps a "No Work Zone" and an area of 50 m flagged or delineated around the site boundary (Section 8.1).
-Sites within 50 m of Project activities will be subject to Construction Monitoring and sites located 50 to 150 m will be subject to Annual Monitoring.
+Heritage sites within 150 m of the Project footprint will be marked on Project site maps as a "No Work Zone" and an area of 50 m flagged or delineated around the site boundary (Section 8.1).
+Project activities within 50 m sites of will be subject to construction monitoring and sites located 50 to 150 m will be subject to annual monitoring.
+If sites are confidential they will be represented, including an appropriate buffer, developed in consultation with the Indigenous groups and the Project Archaeologist, by only the "No Work Zone" designation on Project maps and documents.

-10.1.1 Construction Monitoring
+10.2.1 Construction Monitoring

-Sites within 50 m of Project activities will be flagged as "No Work Zones" on the ground and monitored by the EM and Aboriginal Monitors during construction in the vicinity of the site, including construction during the phased increases to the mill nameplate throughput.
-Should impacts be anticipated, or found within 50 m of a site, Aboriginal Groups and the Project Archaeologist will be contacted immediately to determine if additional mitigation measures are required prior to the impact.
-The EM will be engaged on the proposed mitigation measures.
+Sites within 50 m of Project activities will be flagged as "No Work Zones" on the ground and monitored by the BW Gold EM and Aboriginal Monitors during construction in the vicinity of the site, including construction during the phased increases to the mill nameplate throughput.
+Should impacts be anticipated, or found within 50 m of a site, Indigenous groups and the Project Archaeologist will be contacted immediately to determine if additional mitigation measures are required prior further work in the area.
+The BW Gold EM will be engaged on the proposed mitigation measures.

-Sites that are identified by Aboriginal Groups as confidential will be depicted as polygons, including an area of at least 50 m around the site, on project maps and marked as a "No Work Zones" around the site but will not be delineated on the ground.
-These sites will be monitored by the EM and Aboriginal Monitors during construction in the vicinity of the site, including construction during the phased increases to the mill nameplate throughput.
+Sites that are identified by Indigenous groups as confidential will be depicted as polygons, including an area of at least 50 m around the site, on Project maps and marked as a "No Work Zones" around the site but will not be delineated on the ground.
+These sites will be monitored by the Aboriginal Monitors during construction in the vicinity of the site, including construction during the phased increases to the mill nameplate throughput.

-10.1.2 Annual Monitoring
+10.2.2 Annual Monitoring

-For the life of the Project the EM and Aboriginal Monitors will, on an annual basis, verify that known heritage sites remain intact and are not impacted by the Project and check the condition of site protection (i.e., flagging or fencing).
-Should impacts be observed at sites, the Project Archaeologist (if there is a current Heritage Inspection Permit) and the Archaeology Branch will be contacted to determine mitigation measures.
-Should impacts be observed at heritage sites, the EM will contact Indigenous Knowledge Holder(s) to discuss mitigation measures.
+For the life of the Project the BW Gold EM and Aboriginal Monitors will, on an annual basis, verify that known heritage sites remain intact and are not impacted by the Project and check the condition of site protection (i.e., flagging or fencing).
+Should impacts to the vegetation or ground surface since the previous observation be observed at sites, the Project Archaeologist and the Archaeology Branch will be contacted to determine mitigation measures.
+Should impacts be observed at heritage sites, the BW Gold EM will contact Indigenous Knowledge Holder(s) to discuss mitigation measures.

-10.2 Site Access for Cultural and Spiritual Purposes
+10.3 Site Access for Cultural and Spiritual Purposes